Originally posted January 29, 2018. Updated July 26, 2018, Nov 5, 2018, and March 21, 2019.

 The biggest issue we have with these cards is we don’t have a lot of expenses so meeting the spending requirements sometimes takes some planning.
-Spending $4k in 90 days is difficult for us because we don’t eat out, don’t drink, and don’t regularly spend money on anything but groceries and necessities.
+Spending $4k in 90 days on a new card is difficult for us because we don’t eat out, don’t drink, and don’t regularly spend money on anything but groceries and necessities.

 I’ve taken to buying Walmart, gas station, and Hotels.com gift cards (all at a discount through Raise, of course) if I need to meet a spending requirement and I’m coming up short because I know I’ll use all of those sooner or later.
 If your monthly spending is higher than ours then you won’t have this problem.
 (Although you might want to save money by buying gift cards through Raise anyway.
 Their 1 year guarantee is legit.)

 I use a few other travel saving tactics — optimal Priceline bidding, easy ~15% savings at Hotels.com (couple it with their 11th night free promo and it’s closer to 25% savings), and others — but since this is already nearly 2,000 words I’ll stop here for now.
 Another time, okay?